 Having quality images to work from is critical when it comes to producing quality labels.
-Below are our basic artwork guidelines should you need to submit an artwork.
+Below are our basic artwork guidelines should you need to submit artwork.

 Label Products, Inc. prints using flexographic printers.
 Since we must build traps and distortions into the art for this process, we prefer art in digital format.

 – Encapsulated postscript files (.eps) so we can edit them.